ml6team/quick-tips/structured_data/2021_07_02_TFDF_serving/TF-DF-serving.md

 We decided to build a custom `tf-serving` docker image to serve these models.

 The docker image can be found on [DockerHub](https://hub.docker.com/r/ml6team/tf-serving-tfdf).
+The model used in the following example was trained using the [TF-DF pinguins colab](https://colab.research.google.com/github/tensorflow/decision-forests/blob/main/documentation/tutorials/beginner_colab.ipynb).

 To use the docker image for a penguin model, the following code can be used: